-Margaret E Wierman, MD is Professor in Medicine, Physiology and Biophysics at the University of Colorado School of Medicine and Chief of Endocrinology at the Denver VA.
-She is currently Vice-President (Clinical Scientist) at The Endocrine Society and past President of Women in Endocrinology.
+Margaret E. Wierman, MD is Professor in Medicine, Physiology and Biophysics at the University of Colorado School of Medicine and Chief of Endocrinology at the Denver VA.
+She was a past President of Women in Endocrinology.

 Current research includes clinical research on the role of neuroendocrine dysfunction after traumatic brain injury and basic research on GnRH neuron and gonadotrope development and function.
 Clinically she is interested broadly in hormonal disorders of women and men.